 Bork uses a critical word in his first sentence above, possibly for the first time in relation to computing: “multimedia.”
-It’s a word that wouldn’t become commonplace until many years after Bork wrote this passage.
+Certainly it’s a word that wouldn’t become commonplace until many years after Bork wrote this passage.
 Tony Feldman provided perhaps the most workable and elegant definition in 1994: “[Multimedia is] a method of designing and integrating computer technologies on a single platform that enables the end user to input, create, manipulate, and output text, graphics, audio, and video utilizing a single user interface.”
 This new paradigm of multimedia computing is key to almost all of the transformations that computers have made in people’s everyday lives in the thirty years that have passed since the pioneering experiments I just described.
 The ability to play back, catalog, combine, and transform various types of media, many or most of them sourced from the external world rather than being generated within the computer itself, is the bedrock at the root of the World Wide Web, of your iPod and iPhone and iPad (or equivalent).
 Computers today can manipulate all of that media internally, with no need for the kludgy plumbing together of disparate devices that marks these early experiments, but the transformative nature of the concept itself remains.
-With these experiments with laser-disc-enabled interactive video we see the beginning of the replacement of the old analog world of solid-state electronics with our current digital world of smart, programmable media devices.
+With these experiments with laser-disc-enabled interactive video we see the beginning of the end of the old analog world of solid-state electronics, to be superseded by a digital world of smart, programmable media devices.
 That, much more than gigabytes of storage, is the real legacy of DiscoVision.

 But of course these early experiments were just that, institutional initiatives seen by very few.
-There simply weren’t enough people with laser-disc players wired to their PCs for a real commercial market to develop; the process of getting a multimedia-computing setup working in the home was just too expensive and convoluted.
-It would be six or seven years more before “multimedia” became the buzzword of the zeitgeist — only to be quickly replaced in the public’s imagination by the World Wide Web, that further advance that multimedia enabled.
+There simply weren’t enough people with laser-disc players wired to their PCs for a real commercial market to develop.
+The process of getting a multimedia-computing setup working in the home was just too expensive and convoluted.
+It would be six or seven more years before “multimedia” would become the buzzword of the age — only to be quickly replaced in the public’s imagination by the World Wide Web, that further advance that multimedia enabled.